williamDunn/Notes/SQL/README.md

 ## SQL (Structured Query Language)
 --------------------------------
 #### What is it?
-SQL is a language used specifically to do thing with data.
+SQL is a language used specifically to do things with data.
 Things like selecting certain data between given dates, updating a record that matches a certain criteria, etc.

 --------------------------------
 Standard SQL statement: